|YOUR LIBRARY ACCOUNT|

 In addition to notifying you that your hold requests are available, the e-mail service will notify you three days in advance of your item being due and give you a link to renew.

 For your security and to respect confidentiality, items on hold can only be picked up using the library card for whom the hold was placed.
-DVDs and computer games are on hold behind the Circulation Desk.
+DVDs and video games are on hold behind the Circulation Desk.
 You must present your library card to staff who will get them for you.
 Other materials are available self-serve next to the Circulation Desk.

 How to manage your holds